 5.2.2.
-Training Learning Vector Quantization Classifiers
+Training LVQ classifiers

-Learning Vector Quantization (LVQ) classifier employs non-parametric nearest neighbor pattern recognition algorithm based on Kohonen's selforganizing-maps [12].
-Fig. 13 shows application of an arbitrary structure of a Learning Vector Quantization (LVQ) network for location estimation.
+LVQ classifier employs non-parametric nearest neighbor pattern recognition algorithm based on Kohonen's self-organizing-maps [20].
+Fig. 13 shows application of an arbitrary structure of an LVQ network for location estimation.
 Network takes individual components of RSS vector as input and produce an estimate of most likely location of the device which is reporting these RSS values.